helesteanuca/TheFloowChallange/README.md

 # Summary

-A program that allows it's user to break a file into smaller files and transforms them into future jobs to be processed (stemmed) and count the number of apparitions of a certain word.
+A program that allows it's user to break a file into smaller files and transforms them into future jobs to be processed (stemmed) and count the number of apparitions of a certain word and that can be ran and divide it's job across servers that are connected to the same mongoDB.

 # Detailed